yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Target/How_to_boot_quickly.rst

 .. ifconfig:: CONFIG_part_variant in ('AM62X', 'AM62PX')

     .. note::
-        Ensure that you are not affecting your host computer when making the changes deailed below
+        Ensure that you are not affecting your host computer when making the changes detailed below

     - This statically compiled :download:`modetest </files/modetest>` can be added to the filesystem to test out display at boot on an OLDI panel.